What is an Omer?

 The Omer count for this year is done.

-Join me after next Pesach (in 2023) where I’ll be sending an email every day of the Omer via MailChimp with the images and text from my Omer Meditation Card Deck.
+Join me starting just after next Pesach in 2023 where I’ll be sending an email every day of the Omer via MailerLite with the images and text from my Omer Meditation Card Deck.

-Sign up here to have the daily count delivered to your inbox – http://eepurl.com/ht15Yn
+Sign up here to have the daily count delivered to your inbox.

 How to Count